Three Mile Island accident: Identification of released radioactive material

-The release occurred when the cladding was damaged while the pilot-operated relief valve was still stuck open.
+The release occurred when the cladding was damaged while the PORV was still stuck open.
 Fission products were released into the reactor coolant.
-Since the pilot-operated relief valve was stuck open and the loss of coolant accident was still in progress, primary coolant with fission products and/or fuel was released, and ultimately ended up in the auxiliary building.
+Since the PORV was stuck open and the loss of coolant accident was still in progress, primary coolant with fission products and/or fuel was released and ultimately ended up in the auxiliary building.
 The auxiliary building was outside the containment boundary.

 This was evidenced by the radiation alarms that eventually sounded.
 However, since very little of the fission products released were solids at room temperature, very little radiological contamination was reported in the environment.
 No significant level of radiation was attributed to the TMI-2 accident outside of the TMI-2 facility.
 According to the Rogovin report, the vast majority of the radioisotopes released were noble gases xenon and krypton resulting in an average dose of 1.4 mrem to the two million people near the plant.
 In comparison, a patient receives 3.2 mrem from a chest X-ray—more than twice the average dose of those received near the plant.
 On average, a U.S. resident receives an annual radiation exposure from natural sources of about 310 mrem.

 Within hours of the accident, the United States Environmental Protection Agency (EPA) began daily sampling of the environment at the three stations closest to the plant.
-Continuous monitoring at 11 stations was not established until April 1, and was expanded to 31 stations on April 3.
-An inter-agency analysis concluded that the accident did not raise radioactivity far enough above background levels to cause even one additional cancer death among the people in the area, but measures of beta radiation were not included, because the EPA found no contamination in water, soil, sediment, or plant samples.
+Continuous monitoring at 11 stations was established on April 1 and was expanded to 31 stations on April 3.
+An inter-agency analysis concluded that the accident did not raise radioactivity far enough above background levels to cause even one additional cancer death among the people in the area, but measures of beta radiation were not included because the EPA found no contamination in water, soil, sediment, or plant samples.

-Researchers at nearby Dickinson College—which had radiation monitoring equipment sensitive enough to detect Chinese atmospheric atomic weapons-testing—collected soil samples from the area for the ensuing two weeks and detected no elevated levels of radioactivity, except after rainfalls (likely due to natural radon plate-out, not the accident).
-Also, white-tailed deer tongues harvested over 50 mi from the reactor subsequent to the accident were found to have significantly higher levels of cesium-137 than in deer in the counties immediately surrounding the power plant.
-Even then, the elevated levels were still below those seen in deer in other parts of the country during the height of atmospheric weapons testing.
-Had there been elevated releases of radioactivity, increased levels of iodine-131 and cesium-137 would have been expected to be detected in cattle and goat's milk samples; yet elevated levels were not found.
+Researchers at nearby Dickinson College—which had radiation monitoring equipment sensitive enough to detect Chinese atmospheric atomic weapons-testing—collected soil samples from the area for the ensuing two weeks and detected no elevated levels of radioactivity, except after rainfalls (likely from natural radon plate-out, not the accident).
+Also, the tongues of white-tailed deer harvested over 50 mi from the reactor subsequent to the accident were found to have significantly higher levels of cesium-137 than in deer in the counties immediately surrounding the power plant.
+Even then, the elevated levels were still below those seen in deer in other parts of the country during the height of atmospheric nuclear weapons testing.
+Had there been elevated releases of radioactivity, increased levels of iodine-131 and cesium-137 would have been expected to be detected in cattle and goat's milk samples.
+Elevated levels were not found.
 A later study noted that the official emission figures were consistent with available dosimeter data, though others have noted the incompleteness of this data, particularly for releases early on.